-10 facts about the changing fast food industryMarch 17th, 2014 by Mindy Weinstein in Health /
+10 facts about the changing fast food industryMarch 17, 2014 by Mindy Weinstein in Medicine & Health / Health

 There is no question that dieting and healthy eating has become a greater topic of conversation in recent years and the fast food industry has taken notice.
 Eighty-seven percent of fast food operators say their customers are paying more attention to nutrition than they were two years ago (National Restaurant Association).

 In the March issue of Food Technology magazine published by the Institute of Food Technologists (IFT), Contributing Editor A. Elizabeth Sloan writes about the increased demand for healthier options on fast food menus.

 - 60 percent of frequent fast food diners cite healthy menu options among their top reasons for choosing a limited-service restaurant (NRA 2014 Forecast).

 - Almost one-quarter of adults ordered more healthy fast food items in 2013 than they did in 2012; in addition people ages 18-34 were more likely to do so (Mintel 2013 Quick Service Restaurants—U.S. report).

 - 89 percent of diners stated "fresh" is the menu descriptor that best conveys health in fast food restaurants.
 Other terms such as "real," "handmade" and "never frozen" also signal health.
 (Mintel's 2013 Healthy Dining Trends).

 - The 400-600 calorie range received the most votes for an acceptable level of calories in a healthy fast food meal; only 3 percent of those surveyed see menu items with more than 1,000 calories as healthy (Mintel).

 - Only 13 percent of consumers are regularly counting calories (FMI Shopping Healthy Survey, 2013).